eslint/eslint/docs/rules/arrow-spacing.md

 () => {'\n'};
 ```

-The following patterns are not warnings if `{ "before": false, "after": false }`.
+The following patterns are not considered problems if `{ "before": false, "after": false }`.

 ```js
 /*eslint arrow-spacing: [2, { "before": false, "after": false }]*/